MrA436/INTRODUCTION/README.md

 - LinkedIn: www.linkedin.com/in/akshat-deoli-0b57a0344
 - GitHub: https://github.com/MrA436

-> “I’m not the grades.
-I’m the work.
+> “I’m not about the grades.
+I’m about the work.
 And the work starts now.”